A splendid stroll at Cap d'Antibes, something to discover at every turn

 At the foot of the cliff, a meadow of seaweed testifies to the quality of the water.
 Go a bit further and you'll pass under the branches of an Alep pine-tree deformed by the wind and sea spray.

 Just before the belvedere, the landscape changes to a lunarscape, the rock changes shape and colour and in places is multicoloured - proof of the region's volcanic past.

-A heaven discovered in the last century
+Heaven on earth discovered in the last century

-Venturing a step further in your discovery...
+Venturing further in your discovery...

-This place is protected and must be respected.
+The area is protected and must be respected.